Shagshag/prestashop-documentation/ReferrerCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Referrer.php line 255
+* This method is defined in [classes/Referrer.php line 255](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Referrer.php#255)

 #### Arguments